bytebeamio/rumqtt/rumqttd/architecture.md

    5. The two communication buffers `ibufs` and `obufs` get initialized
    6. Logs for message acknowledgements, subscriptions, and alerts get created
    7. A Packet Cache is created
-   8. The core Scheduler Object itself is created
+   8. The Scheduler struct is created

    Once all necessary things have been initialized, the `spawn` method intializes the router's event loop on a separate thread.
    This method returns a cloneable transmission channel that the Broker passes to all links so they can communicate with the router.